oconnor663/jacko.io/posts/async_two.md

 un-tell these little lies, but in these examples they're surprisingly close to the truth.

+The last mystery we haven't discussed is the `Context` argument to `poll`.
+For now all we're doing with it is passing it along when we call `poll` ourselves.
+We'll leave it at that until we get ready to write our own `sleep` below.

 Onward!

 [^box]: And if you haven't seen [`Box<T>`][box] before, that's just `T` "on the